-Luke Gullickson is a nomadic composer and singer/songwriter of musical folk puzzles and maps.
+Luke Gullickson is a nomadic composer and singer/songwriter of musical maps and labyrinths.

 Luke's projects include surrealist folk trio Grant Wallace Band; the New York Times described the group's unique sound as "spidery original bluegrass," and Time Out Chicago opined, "we love the weird, rhythmically complex landscape of proto-bluegrass [GWB] have created."
 The band's recent exploits include two music videos with animator Alex Mitchell and a maritime mini-musical, Fo'c's'le, in collaboration with Ensemble Dal Niente.